rabbitmq/rabbitmq-website/site/monitoring.md

 Health checks can be used to both assess the state and liveness of a node but also as [readiness probes](#readiness-probes) by deployment automation and orchestration tools, including during upgrades.

-There is a series of health checks that can be performed, starting with the most basic and very rarely producing [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives), to increasingly more comprehensive, intrusive, and opinionated that have a higher probability of false positives.
+There are a series of health checks that can be performed, starting with the most basic and very rarely producing [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives), to increasingly more comprehensive, intrusive, and opinionated that have a higher probability of false positives.
 In other words, the more comprehensive a